o3de/o3de.org/content/docs/userguide/gridhub-intro.md

 ---
-description: ' Learn how to use and configure GridHub, the &ALYlong; connection hub for debugging. '
+description: ' Learn how to use and configure GridHub, the Amazon Lumberyard connection hub for debugging. '
 title: Using GridHub
 ---